-Reporting commands (see Table 6-2) send specific information to the EDP port.
+Reporting commands, see Table 6-2 for more information, about sending specific information to the EDP port.
 These commands can be used in both configuration mode and weigh mode.

-Command Function AUDITJUMPER Returns the state of the audit jumper.
-A response of OK indicates the jumper is in the On position.
-A response of "??" indicates the jumper is in the Off position.
-BUILD Returns the date and time of the software build.
-DUMPALL Returns a list of all parameter values DUMPAUDIT Returns a list of audit trail information DUMPCONFIG Returns a list of all parameter values except for setpoint data DUMPETH Returns a list of all Ethernet parameter values DUMPSP Returns a list of all setpoint parameter values HARDWARE Returns a value that indicates which option card is installed in the option slot Possible values: 000=none, 085=relay card, 153=analog output card, 170=CompactCom card Example response with a relay card installed: HARDWARE=085 VERSION Returns the 880 firmware version DISPLAYBUILD Returns the date and time of the display module software build.
-None is returned if no display is connected.
-DISPLAYVERSION Returns the display module software version.
-None is returned if no display is connected Р Returns the current displayed weight with units identifier, see Section 10.4 OPTVERSION#1 Returns the software version of an installed option card, if supported.
-Returns UNSUPPORTED if not supported.
-Returns NOCARD if no option card is installed.
-FBTEST Returns the type of Field Bus module that is connected to the Field Bus Option Card, if installed.
-Returns No Module if no module is installed.
-Returns Not Found if no Field Bus Option Card is installed.
+Command Function AUDITJUMPER Returns the state of the audit jumper; a response of OK indicates the jumper is in the On position; a response of "??" indicates the jumper is in the Off position BUILD Returns the date and time of the software build DUMPALL Returns a list of all parameter values DUMPAUDIT Returns a list of audit trail information DUMPCONFIG Returns a list of all parameter values except for setpoint data DUMPETH Returns a list of all Ethernet parameter values DUMPSP Returns a list of all setpoint parameter values HARDWARE Returns a value that indicates which option card is installed in the option slot; possible values: 000=none, 032=24-channel DIO card, 085=relay card, 101=USB host, 153=analog output card, 170=CompactCom card, 097=dual serial card Example response with a relay card installed: HARDWARE=085 VERSION Returns the 880 firmware version DISPLAYBUILD Returns the date and time of the display module software build; NONE is returned if no display is connected DISPLAYVERSION Returns the display module software version; NONE is returned if no display is connected Р Returns the current displayed weight with units identifier, see Section 10.4 on page 108 OPTVERSION#1 Returns the software version of an installed option card, if supported; returns UNSUPPORTED if not supported; returns NOCARD if no option card is installed FBTEST Returns the type of Field Bus module that is connected to the Field Bus Option Card, if installed; returns NOMODULE if no module is installed; returns NOTFOUND if no Field Bus Option Card is installed